 In an earlier post, I talked about helping kids develop their natural sense of beat, and also shared some activities that let kids listen to and repeat rhythms.
 After establishing this foundation, kids are ready for the next step, which is learning how to read rhythms in music.

-I feel that the way rhythm notation is often taught is kind of backwards.
+I feel that rhythm notation is often taught backwards.
 A music student is shown the notes, told how many counts each one gets, and then asked to tap or clap out an unfamiliar rhythm.
 Why is this backwards?
 If you think about the way a child usually learns to read, you don’t start out by showing them the alphabet, telling them the sound for each letter, and then asking them to decipher words.
 What do you do first?
 You read to them.
 You make the sounds for them while they’re looking at the words.
 A time comes to learn the sounds of each letter and to be able to decode unfamiliar words, but that’s a more advanced skill.

 When using this more natural method to teach children how to read rhythms, don’t worry about how many counts each kind of note gets.
 Show your child a simple rhythm and clap or chant it for them, then have them clap or chant along with you.
 I call this “Rhythm Story” because it is like reading a storybook together.
 Do this with lots and lots of different rhythms.
 It would be a good idea to make this a part of a beginning student’s daily practice routine.
 A great tool to use for this exercise is the heartbeat mat and notes included with the Complete Materials for Unit 1.
 You can also create your own heartbeat mat and notes by copying the one I use in my video lessons.